digitalocean/k8s-adoption-journey/docs/03-staging/setup-doks.md

 To complete this section you will need:

-1. A container registry already set up as explained in the [Set up DOCR](setup-docr.md) section.
-2. Doctl utility already installed as explained in the [Installing Required Tools -> Doctl](installing-required-tools.md#installing-doctl) section.
+1. Doctl utility already installed as explained in the [Installing Required Tools -> Doctl](installing-required-tools.md#installing-doctl) section.

 ## Provisioning a Staging DOKS Cluster for Microservices